Sōmen

-(素麺, Sōmen), somyeon, or sùmiàn (素麵) is a very thin noodle made of wheat flour, less than 1.3 mm in diameter.
+(素麺, Sōmen), somyeon, sùmiàn (素麵) or soomin (素麺) is a very thin noodle made of wheat flour, less than 1.3 mm in diameter.
 The noodles are used extensively in East Asian cuisines.
 Japanese sōmen is made by stretching the dough with vegetable oil, forming thin strands that are then air dried for later use.
 This is distinct from a similar thin noodle, hiyamugi, which is knife-cut.

 In Japan, sōmen is usually served cold with a light dipping sauce called tsuyu.
 South Korean somyeon may be eaten in hot or cold noodle soups.
 Sōmen is typically high in sodium.

 Other names are nyūmen (煮麺) in Japanese, for a version served warm in soup, and the Chinese name guàmiàn (掛麵), which can be further classified into lóngxū (龍鬚 (Dragon Whiskers)) for the variant with long and thin strands and fèngwei (鳳尾 (Phoenix Tail)) for the variant with flat and broad strands.

 History

 The earliest record for what would later be sōmen dates back to the Tang dynasty in 618-907 China.
 Around that time, the Japanese Imperial Court in Nara brought in some knotted pastry from China which they called sakubei/索餅 (most likely Chinese mahua/麻花).
 Sakubei later evolved into somen first in modern-day Sakurai, Nara's Miwa district during the Heian Period and then evolved to become high-class Japanese cuisine served to emperors and nobles.
+This transition from the knotted pastry (sakubei) to the thin noodle form we know today occurred primarily during the Kamakura period (1185–1333).
+This evolution was catalyzed by two major factors: the introduction of stone mills (ishiusu) by Zen Buddhist monks, which allowed for the production of fine wheat flour, and the development of the hand-stretching technique (tenobe) using vegetable oil.
+The oil prevented the dough from drying out, enabling it to be stretched into much thinner, delicate strands.
+By the late 14th century, the term somen (素麺) appeared in historical records such as the Kakaisho, marking its distinction from its predecessor.